Hubert Humphrey: Vice presidency (1965–1969)

-Humphrey took office on January 20, 1965, ending the 14-month vacancy of the Vice President of the United States, which had remained empty when then-Vice President Lyndon B. Johnson assumed the Presidency after the assassination of John F. Kennedy.
+Humphrey took office on January 20, 1965, ending the 14-month vacancy of the vice president of the United States, which had remained empty when then-Vice President Lyndon B. Johnson assumed the presidency after the assassination of John F. Kennedy in November 1963.
 He was an early skeptic of the then growing Vietnam War.
-Following a successful Viet Cong hit-and-run attack on a US military installation at Pleiku on February 7, 1965 (where 7 Americans were killed and 109 wounded), Humphrey returned from Georgia to Washington D.C., to attempt to prevent further escalation.
+Following a successful Viet Cong hit-and-run attack on a U.S. military installation at Pleiku on February 7, 1965 (where 7 Americans were killed and 109 wounded), Humphrey returned from Georgia to Washington D.C., to attempt to prevent further escalation.
 He told President Johnson that bombing North Vietnam was not a solution to the problems in South Vietnam, but that bombing would require the injection of US ground forces into South Vietnam to protect the airbases.
 Presciently, he noted that a military solution in Vietnam would take several years, well beyond the next election cycle.
 In response to this advice, President Johnson punished Humphrey by treating him coldly and restricting him from his inner circle for a number of months, until Humphrey decided to "get back on the team" and fully support the war effort.

 As vice president, Humphrey was criticized for his complete and vocal loyalty to Johnson and the policies of the Johnson administration, even as many of his liberal admirers opposed the president's policies with increasing fervor regarding the Vietnam War.
 Many of Humphrey's liberal friends and allies abandoned him because of his refusal to publicly criticize Johnson's Vietnam War policies.
 Humphrey's critics later learned that Johnson had threatened Humphrey – Johnson told Humphrey that if he publicly criticized his policies, he would destroy Humphrey's chances to become president by opposing his nomination at the next Democratic Convention.
 However, Humphrey's critics were vocal and persistent: even his nickname, "the Happy Warrior", was used against him.
 The nickname referred not to his military hawkishness, but rather to his crusading for social welfare and civil rights programs.
 After his narrow defeat in the 1968 presidential election, Humphrey wrote that "After four years as Vice-President ...
 I had lost some of my personal identity and personal forcefulness. ...
 I ought not to have let a man [Johnson] who was going to be a former President dictate my future."

 While he was vice president, Hubert Humphrey was the subject of a satirical song by songwriter/musician Tom Lehrer entitled "Whatever Became of Hubert?"
 The song addressed how some liberals and progressives felt let down by Humphrey, who had become a much more mute figure as vice president than he had been as a senator.
 The song goes "Whatever became of Hubert?
 Has anyone heard a thing?
 Once he shone on his own, now he sits home alone and waits for the phone to ring.
 Once a fiery liberal spirit, ah, but now when he speaks he must clear it. ..."